 Possession of Heroin in Westfield NJ Attorney

 The truth is that heroin charges can be very complicated and treacherous to handle if you do not know what to do.
-Often times there are issues that must be litigated by an experienced criminal lawyer such as “constructive possession” or suppression concerns such as inadequate probable cause or an illegal search and seizure.
-As founding attorney, Will Proetta, has handled literally over one thousand criminal and municipal court cases and many involving heroin charges.
+Often, there are issues that must be litigated by an experienced criminal lawyer such as “constructive possession” or suppression concerns such as inadequate probable cause or an illegal search and seizure .
+As founding attorney, William Proetta has handled literally over one thousand criminal and municipal court cases, many of which involved heroin charges.
 We know how to work with the County Prosecutor’s Office in securing admittance into Pre-Trial Intervention to avoid a record, obtaining a waiver into Drug Court to avoid state prison or even work out a downgrade and remand.
 If you would like to learn more about how we can help you, please contact our office to schedule a free initial consultation with a heroin criminal lawyer at (908) 838-0150.